Edmar-15/ConsoleCalculator/README.md

 4. Open a pull request with a clear description of changes.

 License
-- See `LICENSE.md` in the repository.
+- See `LICENSE.txt` in the repository.

 Support & tips
 - To change the target framework edit the project TFM or use __Project Properties > Target Framework__.